Play with Bootsy

 Play with Bootsy is an album by Parliament-Funkadelic bassist Bootsy Collins.
-The album was originally released in 2002 by East-West Records, which is distributed by the Warner Music Group in Germany and by Warner Music-Japan.
+The album was released in 2002 by East-West Records, which is distributed by the Warner Music Group in Germany and by Warner Music-Japan.
 It was later released in the U.S. by Thump Records.
 The album represents Bootsy's 12th studio album.
 The album features a number of prominent rappers/musicians including Snoop Dogg, Fat Joe, Daz, Bobby Womack, Chuck D, Kelli Ali and Lady Miss Kier from Deee Lite.